marko-knoebl/slides/sections/react/92-side-effects/95-effect-hook-cleanup-en.md

 ## Asynchronous effects and cleanup functions

-An effect function **may not be an async function**
+An effect function **must not be an async function**

 reason:

 any return value of an effect function is treated as a cleanup function

-async functions always return Promises
+async functions always return promises

 ## Asynchronous effects and cleanup functions